freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 (Arguably, this analogy works better for one specific type of quantum computer — quantum annealing — that isn't actually a universal type unlike superconducting systems.
 We will briefly discuss the differences in a latter chapter).

+{pagebreak}

 ## Chapter 2.
 Quantum physics 101

+Below is an artist's rendition of an exo-planet with the coolest name WASP-39 b and its star[^wasp].

 ![What exoplanet WASP-39 b could look like, based on current understanding.
 Credits: NASA, ESA, CSA, Joseph Olmsted (STScI)](resources/Ch2_exoplanet_wasp_39_b.jpg)

-This is an artist's rendition of an exo-planet with the coolest name WASP-39 b and its star[^wasp].
 They are located about 700 light years from Earth.
 That is 6.62 quadrillion kilometers.
 For comparison, Jupyter is roughly 40 light minutes away from Earth.
 So, yeah, WASP-39 b is very far.
 So far that we can only look at this artistic rendering because no optical telescope can photograph it in any meaningful level of detail.
-It's gonna be at best a bunch of pixels.
+It'd look at best like a blurry bunch of pixels.
 However, if you search for scientific publications about this planet, or many other distant exo-planets for that matter, you will find some surprising depth of detail about the chemical composition of their atmospheres.
 On WASP 39 b NASA found sodium, potassium, carbon dioxide, carbon monoxide and other elements.

 How?!